What Is a Gingival Cyst? Causes & Symptoms

 This type of cyst develops around the crown of an unerupted tooth, most typically in the area of the lower wisdom teeth or the permanent upper canines.
 The cause of this cyst is the pressure imposed on the follicle by an erupting tooth.

-This pressure can restrict blood flow and cause fluid to build up between the enamel membrane tissue and the coronal region of the tooth.
 Dentigerous cysts are known for their rapid growth and expansion.
 You can surgically remove it after getting the related tooth extracted.
-When treatment is successful, you just have to visit the dental office for follow-up appointments.
+When treatment is successful, you must visit the dental office for follow-up appointments.

 Its source is the death or necrosis of the pulp tissue inside the tooth, which can be the origin of dental decay or trauma.
 At the apex or end of the root tip, pulp necrosis promotes inflammation and the release of toxins.